Please come vote on May 4, 10am-2pm at Nobel Middle School. We have eight candidates running for six seats.

 The NWNC Elections will take place on Saturday, May 4, 2019, between 10 AM and 2 PM.
 The NWNC is working closely with the City Clerk’s office and the Department of Neighborhood Empowerment (DONE) to make sure that YOU – our stakeholder – has all the information and assistance you need to vote and/or run for one of the open seats on the NWNC Board.
 This Special Edition email is dedicated to the elections, and we hope it will prove useful to you.
 Much of the information herein was taken directly from the following City websites:

-If you have any question about the elections that is not answered here, please , and we will do our best to include it in future communications.
+If you have any question about the elections that is not answered here, please contact us with your question, and we will do our best to include it in future communications.

 Q1: Who can participate in the Neighborhood Council elections?